 Vi: I’m finally finishing up school.
 I still have plans on becoming a doctor, but recently changed my major in school from Biology to Psychology because the new medical entrance exam (MCAT) is adding psychology to the exam.

+Vi: I do keep in touch with most of the ladies from the documentary.
+Melanie/Nya Ampon is my roommate here in San Francisco, after moving out of Hayward.
+Cassandra, I still see from time to time, and Mia I bump into at community events in the city.
 As for Rakash-Armani, I haven’t seen her in a while, I do miss her, but I know she wants to live a quiet life now.
 And, Cecilio who is an honorary “lady of what’s the t?” *giggles* He has become a brother and a mentor for me.

 Vi: I’ve always known I was meant to be on stage.
 I’ve always loved to sing and found it to be a passion in life.
 If I could sing as a career, I would, but nowadays I focus on my career dream.
 I put my other dreams on the side (still pursuing them), and keep a realistic outlook that can still help people.
-I’ll be a singing doctor ;)
+I’ll be a singing doctor.

 Vi: Dances I perform are usually silly, yet seductive.
-I get inspiration from burlesque type choreography.
+I get inspiration from burlesque-type choreography.
 As for singing, I usually perform bluesy/jazzy-type songs because the genre fits my voice.
 Singing styles like Amy Winehouse, Adele, Melody Gardot, and many others.

 Vi: You can see me perform at AsiaSF in San Francisco.
 As for new projects… they’re always popping up here and there.
 I’m mostly focusing on finishing school at the moment.